jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 direnv: using devbox
 ```

 This will generate a `.envrc` file in your project directory that contains `devbox.json`.
 Run `direnv allow` to activate your shell upon directory navigation.
 Run `direnv revoke` to stop.
 Changes to `devbox.json` automatically trigger direnv to reset the environment.
+The generated `.envrc` file doesn't need any further configuration.
+Just having the generated file along with installed direnv and Devbox, is enough to make direnv integration with Devbox work.

 #### Existing Project